-How do I track my money?
-(Simple ways to understand what is going on)
+How to track your money (Simple ways to understand what is going on)

 We all earn or spend money, but some of us manage to keep more of t than others.